Ronaldal/TCP/README.md

 - Test Functionality: Validate the server's responses and behavior across different scenarios, facilitating thorough testing and debugging.

 - Debugging Support: Leverage Postman's debugging features to diagnose issues and fine-tune the server's functionality for optimal performance.

+## Server Configuration:
+**Server Address:** The server is hosted at localhost:27015.
+Please ensure your environment is configured to access this address accordingly.

+## File Dependencies:
+For seamless operation of the server, please ensure the following files are available in the C://temp folder: htmlServerFile_en.html htmlServerFile_fr.html htmlServerFile_he.html errorNotFound.html

+These files are essential for serving content and handling error responses effectively.

 ## How to Get Started:
 1. Clone the Repository: Start by cloning the repository containing the server implementation and Postman collection to your local environment.